-Have you lost a loved one in a fatal accident in Clearwater, FL?
+Have you lost a loved one in a fatal accident in Clearwater, Florida?
 You may be entitled to compensation for medical bills, funeral expenses, and your family’s pain and suffering.
-A Clearwater wrongful death lawyer at Perenich, Caulfield, Avril & Noyes can help your family fight for justice.
+A Clearwater wrongful death lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help your family fight for justice.

 We offer a free consultation, so there’s no risk in asking for help.
 If you’ve recently lost a loved one, contact our law offices in Clearwater, Florida to schedule a free consultation today at (727) 796-8282.

-How Perenich, Caulfield, Avril & Noyes Can Help With Your Wrongful Death Claim in Clearwater
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help With Your Wrongful Death Claim in Clearwater

 Losing a loved one is unbearable enough on its own.
 On top of that unimaginable loss, many families soon experience financial hardships that threaten their financial stability.
 If someone else was responsible for your loss, they should also be held responsible for the financial burden.